Crisis Intervention Services

 - You have recently been assaulted or had a traumatic experience

 Please do one of the following:

 - Call 911 – you will be connected with the police who can help you get emergency services

 - Call the Texas Tech Crisis HelpLine 806-742-5555.
 This is a 24-hour service to assist students experiencing a mental health or interpersonal violence crisis.

 - During regular business hours (M-F 8:00-5:00), the Student Counseling Center has therapists available to speak with you for a crisis appointment.
-Call 742-3674 to arrange for a same-day telephone crisis appointment.
+Students are encouraged to walk-in to the SCC for crisis services, no appointment needed.